neelsmith/icgle/Smith-Parsing.md

 FSTs fail!

+>Accent crosses lexical and inflectional properties
+>
->Crossing of lexical and inflectional properties of accent cannot be reduced to context-free state transitions
+>->  cannot be reduced to context-free state transitions

 ---